The Political Risk To Stocks

 - Active labor market policies (job placements, retraining, etc.) are probably necessary to increase labor flexibility in the face of big shifts in the production structure.

 - With more structural change there will be more demand on the safety net, not less.
-People are likely to be more resistance to change if there is little protection for them.
+People are likely to be more resistant to change if there is little protection for them.

-If a significant part of the US population cannot cope with the level of structural change, and doesn't receive help in doing so, it's not a stretch to assume they won't take this lying down, at some moment.
+If a significant part of the US population cannot cope with the level of structural change and doesn't receive help in doing so, it's not a stretch to assume they won't take this lying down, at some moment.
 After all, this has already been a main contributing factor to the Trump election.

 Political upheaval